darius/cant/abcs/README.md

-The 'primer' for a newborn Squeam system.
+The 'primer' for a newborn Cant system.
 It must learn these ABCs first to be able to use the `library/`.

 The source files here get specially loaded in the order they're